ava-labs/hypersdk/chunker/README.md

 }
 ```

+A validator should only include a chunk in a block once it has Z% of stake signing it.
 By filtering pre-consensus data, we get the best of both worlds.
 We can take advantage
 of pre-consensus data distribution but not be beholden to the inefficiencies of it.
 ```